hanszhang717/hancezhang-blog/content/en/posts/compute-leverage.md

 title: "Compute Is the New Leverage (and Probably the Best One)"
 date: 2025-08-08
 draft: false
-summary: "Rich consensus is no longer necessary as compute outperforms labor as leverage"
+summary: "Rich concensus is no longer necessary as compute outperforms labor as a leverage"
-categories: ["Mindsets"]
+categories: ["AI"]
 slug: "compute-leverage"
 ---